mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

   * In attendance: Sales Manager, John Thompson, Melissa, Ian, Schiff, and appropriate CSM
   * The Sales Manager drives the call
   * New New (New and Expansion) business
-    * Discuss forecast and upside for the quarter
+    * Discuss forecast and upside for the quarter.
+Has it changed?
+Summary highlights of changes.
     * What's closed since we last met along with any notable highlights.
+    * Review Open Pipeline.
+All key deals based on size, logo, competitive wins.
+Discuss what help is needed from MLT to get the deal done.
   * Renewals business
-    * Discuss forecast and upside for the quarter
+    * Discuss forecast and upside for the quarter.Has it changed?
+Summary highlights of changes.
     * What's closed since we last met along with any notable highlights.
+    * Review Open Pipeline.
+All key deals based on size, logo, competitive wins.
+Discuss At Risk and Early Warning.
+Discuss what help is needed from MLT to get the deal done.
+   * Lead pipeline
+     * Review MQL Pipeline at the bottom
+     * Where are they now?
+     * Pipeline generated
+     * Reason for Recycle and Junk